 HPD is committed to promoting the participation of Minority- and Women-owned Business Enterprises (M/WBE) and non-profit organizations in the development and management of affordable housing subsidized under City-sponsored programs.
 Through the Building Opportunity Initiative, HPD seeks to:

 Through these efforts HPD hopes to address demonstrated disparities in M/WBE participation in affordable housing development, strengthen the affordable housing development industry, and further its mission of providing safe and affordable housing to all New Yorkers.

 HPD has partnered with the New York City Department of Small Business Services (SBS) and many valuable supporters to offer the Building Capacity Workshop series designed to introduce M/WBE and non-profit developers to best practices in affordable housing development from site selection, to project financing, to construction and property management.
-The next course begins in January, 2017.
 The series, co-presented by HPD staff and industry experts, covers strategies for winning and managing New York City government-supported projects and provides opportunities to network with industry leaders and other developers, contractors, and professional service providers.

 To address the disparity in M/WBE developer participation, HPD championed state legislation that now permits the agency to take additional steps to encourage M/WBEs' participation in the affordable housing development market.
 The legislation enabled the creation of a competitive Pre-Qualified List (PQL) of M/WBE developers and a dedicated pipeline of City-owned sites that was competitively solicited through the M/WBE Building Opportunity RFP.